Robrowno/rally-blog/README.md

 - All images are sourced from me or given to me with full permission to use.
 All the blog content is written by myself.

+- All icons used came from Font Awesome: [Fontawesome](https://fontawesome.com/)

 - Favicons used were sourced from favicon.io: [Racing car Favicons](https://favicon.io/emoji-favicons/racing-car)

 - I got inspiration for my follow-me page based on this code example from Bootsnipp: [Bootsnipp](https://bootsnipp.com/snippets/or33d)